Alfahan/Penggajian-Java/README.md

 This is a Payroll program in the Java programming language.

-This program was created to fulfill my d3 education program at Bina Sarana Informatika University.
+This program was created to fulfill my Diploma education program at Bina Sarana Informatika University.

 Here is a look at the program: